 With worldwide box office taking of over $2.8 billion, Avatar remains the highest grossing film of all time.
 Directed by James Cameron, the movie is iconic for its setting on a fictional moon known as Pandora.

 This life-bearing moon is covered in tropical rainforest and mountains.
 It’s home to the Na’vi, a race of aliens with blue skin, as well as other exotic fauna and flora.
-Whilst it may not exist in real life, it’s well-known among Avatar fans that Pandora was inspired by Tianzi Mountain in south-central China.
+Whilst it may not exist in real life, it’s well-known among Avatar fans that Pandora was inspired by Tianzi Mountain in south-central China, one of the most stunning fictional places you can visit.

 Situated within the Wulingyuan Scenic Area, Tianzi Mountain forms part of an otherworldly landscape of precariously stacked pillars, hidden valleys, limestone caves, rivers and waterfalls.
 The mountain is steeped in legend and you can take a cable car to view this surreal scenery for yourself.